-Here are some tips you can try to handle challenging behaviors:
+Here are some tips you can try to handle the terrible twos:

 Read books with your child and talk about how characters are feeling.
 That way, your child can name the feeling, and you can suggest a way to feel better or to solve the problem.

 Plan your day ahead

 Avoid trips to the grocery store when it’s too close to his naptime.
 Plus, make sure you have a snack with you in case your little one gets hungry while you are out and about.
 If you must go out to the store, try to do it during the part of the day when he is generally in a good mood.
 By avoiding trips when you know he’ll be cranky, you can avoid complications!

 Offer choices that are suitable for his age